 - Summary of the hypotheses and research questions to be addressed

-(c) Successful project proposals will draw on findings from the complementary side of mind and brain research.
+(c) Successful project proposals will draw on findings from the complementary side of mind or brain research.
 Results from the complementary field should play an essential role in achieving the objectives described in the research proposal such that “brain”-related research will also cover mental phenomena, and, conversely, “mind”-related projects incorporate findings from brain research.
 This requires sufficient grounding in the complementary field.
-Formal training or a degree in this field would be most welcome but is not mandatory.
+Formal training or a degree in the complementary field would be most welcome but is not mandatory.

 (d) Formal requirements for proposals: